kailash-manasarovar/statement/docs/timeline/2023/november.md

 - In any case, from the moment I gave Nadim my X account details and looked him up online in private, everything changed for me at Polygon.
 - My boss Grace Torrellas starts to treat me badly and I am no longer given any work by Gabriel Silva who I am supposed to be working with closely.

+### Redundancies

+- In early 2024, 20% of the workforce is let go.
+- Our manager Grace is one of those who lose their jobs, and she's only been doing it a short while.
+- She disappears in seconds but seems to be OK about it.
+- I step up to take the roll of team lead.
+I'm not entirely happy about this but it's clear no-one else wants to do it.
+- It's a lot of work.
+Too much for one person, in fact.
+- There are three of us on the team now; myself, Hans Bodani, and Anthony Matlala.
+- The other do a little bit of work each week, and only if I ask them to, and nothing more.
+- We work on particular product areas.
+- One of my product areas is Gabriel Silva's product.

 ### Gabriel Silva

 - Gabriel starts complaining about my work to me, and others; he doesn't like my writing style, he continually puts me down in meetings, he calls me a single point of failure with other team members.
-- It doesn't matter so much because in early 2024, while the zk system is continually failing, 20% of the workforce is made redundant.
-- Grace Torrellas loses her job in seconds; was she starting to suspect something?
-I had told her just a few days previously that Nadim was an actor.
-- Did she recognize a pattern of sexually-deviant behavior from the founders that she was close to that she had seen before, and didn't like?
+- We have an [extraordinarily weird meeting in January 2024](../2024/january.md#a-strange-meeting-with-gabriel-silva) which I wonder about.
-- I move up to team lead so I am really busy and Gabriel not giving me work doesn't impact on my 14 hour days at all.
+- I am really busy as team lead so Gabriel not giving me work doesn't impact on my 14 hour days at all.
 However, had I not gone up, he would have effectively made me a candidate for redundancy very quickly.
-- Interestingly, I am on the filmed management meeting that takes place regularly.
+- Interestingly, I am invited to the filmed management meeting that takes place regularly.
 Grace Torrellas was doing it prior to me.
 I find my presence a bit unnecessary to be honest.
 No-one cares about documentation.
 Why am I there?
 Is it so everyone who knows what's going on will know who I am?
 Will they be able to compare my real-life likeness to the sedated rape and *switcheroo* porn they've seen?
-Does it delight them?
 - My team (who are not really tech writers, and don't know the job well - one is an exceptional copy writer, the other an academic-writing-style mathematician) starts to mutiny.
 - One of the team in particular, Hans Bodani, starts to shout at me in team meetings, gets angry with me, complains about things I did not say to my boss, who supports him, and then refuses to communicate with me at all.
 - Curiously, a new HR head starts around same time, James Dawes, who has worked with Hans previously.